MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

   [propget] HRESULT Uri([out, retval] LPWSTR* uri);

   /// The host may set this flag to cancel the protocol launch.
 If set to
-  /// `TRUE`, the protocol will not be launched, but the
+  /// `TRUE`, the protocol will not be launched.
-  /// `NavigationCompleted` event will still fire.
 If cancelled, the
   /// dialog is not displayed regardless of the `Handled` property.

   [propget] HRESULT Cancel([out, retval] BOOL* cancel);